ay5710/MLOps/README.md

 ## 1. Implementation
 There are 4 main components:
-- Web scrapping
+- Web scraping
 - Aspect-based sentiment analysis
 - Dashboard
 - User management

-Data is stored in a PostgreSQL database and saved in s3.
+Data is stored in a PostgreSQL database and saved in the DataLab with s3.
 A sample with 2 movies is provided.

 Architecture:
 <pre>